Skip to main content

 Do I need a car in Munich?

 Most travelers do not need a car in Munich if they are staying mainly in the city.
-Walking, trains, trams, metro, and taxis are usually enough for most city itineraries.
+Walking, trains, trams, metro, and taxis are usually enough for most city itineraries, although a car can still help for wider regional exploring.

 Is Munich walkable for tourists?

-Many of the most popular parts of Munich are very rewarding for walking, especially around Marienplatz, Viktualienmarkt, the Altstadt, and parts of Maxvorstadt, although some visitors also use local transport for outer districts and Greater Munich stays.
+Many of the most popular parts of Munich are very rewarding for walking, especially around Marienplatz, Viktualienmarkt, the Altstadt, Maxvorstadt, and some nearby central districts, although some visitors also use local transport for outer areas and wider Greater Munich stays.

-Is staying near München Hauptbahnhof a good idea?
+Is staying near Hauptbahnhof a good idea in Munich?

 4.6/5